maxrobic/SFERA/README.md

 These modules are meant to work with Metavision SDK, so first step is to install it: https://docs.prophesee.ai/4.6.2/index.html

-The current version of the code has been validated with the following version of core dependencies:
+The current version of the code has been validated on Ubuntu 22.04.4 (but the portage to Windows is straightforward) with the following version of core dependencies:

 | Library       | Version       |
 | ------------- | ------------- |